The York City School District has been placed on "moderate" financial recovery status that places it firmly under the supervision of the state.

 The reasons: York City School District was placed in the "moderate financial recovery status" because it had to get an advance on its state funding and because it has more than 7,500 students.

-In recent years, the district had to lay off dozens of teachers, freeze staff and administrator pay and raise taxes significantly, and it needed a late influx
+In recent years, the district had to lay off dozens of teachers, freeze staff and administrator pay and raise taxes significantly, and it needed a late influx of grant funding to help avoid cutting kindergarten and other programs.

 A law signed over the summer allowed the state to declare York City, Harrisburg, Chester-Upland and Duquesne school districts financially distressed and intervene in their budgets.